fitzage/node-website/doc/about/organization/index.md

 In short its not impossible for APIs to be deprecated, but just like the adding of APIs, deprecating of an API is not something to be taken lightly.

-### Reaching 1.0

-There are often questions about when will Node.js be 1.0, to be sure we believe that Node.js is absolutely production ready today.
-If your concern was about if you should be using software that isn't yet marked 1.0, fear not Node.js is ready for you, are you ready for Node.js?

-That being said, even though many people are using Node.js successfully in production, and we as a project have a strong commitment to backwards compatibility we do not take lightly the marking of the project 1.0.
-To mark the project as 1.0 means that we are sure we want to support these APIs for the foreseeable future.
-And right now there are some outstanding questions that can be found in the [issues](http://github.com/joyent/node/issues) about if we are able to actually mark Node.js as 1.0.

-Rest assured, when Node.js is marked 1.0 it will be because the project has indeed reached that level.